'Crisis in our community,' Shamattawa First Nation chief says after 7-year-old attempts suicide | CBC News

 Shamattawa First Nation Chief Eric Redhead announced a local state of emergency on Tuesday.

 "We are currently facing a suicide crisis in our community.
-We are calling for mental wellness supports for our community members at this time," he said in a virtual press conference.
+We are calling for mental wellness supports for our community members at this time," he said in a virtual news conference.

 "On May 9, we lost a mother of four to suicide and just last night we had a serious attempt by a seven-year-old child who is currently at Children's Hospital in Winnipeg and is currently unresponsive."